handrew/browserpilot/readme.md

 ### Writing Prompts

 It helps if you are familiar with how Selenium works and programming in general, because effectively I am using GPT-3 to translate natural language into code, so you should be as precise as you can.
+In this way, it is more like writing code with Copilot than it is talking to a friend; for instance, it helps to refer to things as text boxes (vs. "search box") or buttons which say "Log in" rather than "the login button".
+Sometimes, it will also not pick up on specific words that are important, so it helps to break them out into separate lines.
+Instead of "find all the visible text boxes", you do "find all the text boxes" and then "find the first visible text box".

 You can look at some examples TODO to get started.

 Create "functions" by enclosing instructions in ```BEGIN_FUNCTION func_name``` and ```END_FUNCTION```, and then call them by starting a line with ```RUN_FUNCTION```.
 Below is an example:

 ```
 BEGIN_FUNCTION search_buffalo
 Go to Google.com
+Find all text boxes.
+Find the first visible text box.
-Click the text box, type in "buffalo buffalo buffalo buffalo buffalo"
+Click on the first visible text box.
+Type in "buffalo buffalo buffalo buffalo buffalo" and press enter.
+Wait 2 seconds.
+Get all anchors on the page that contain the word "buffalo".
-Find a list of all of the search results and click on the first result.
+Click on the first link.
 END_FUNCTION

 RUN_FUNCTION search_buffalo